KARTHIKA448/BOOK_SELLING/README.md

+**Trending Books EDA**

-A book is a collection of written or printed pages, serving various purposes like education, entertainment, and communication.
-It has evolved through manuscripts, printed books, and electronic formats.
-Books impact society, shaping cultures, influencing norms, and contributing to intellectual development, with notable authors like Shakespeare and Dickens.
+Books have evolved from manuscripts to printed copies and now to electronic formats, serving purposes such as education, entertainment, and communication.
+They play a significant role in shaping cultures, influencing norms, and contributing to intellectual development.
+This dataset focuses on Amazon’s Top 100 Bestselling Books, offering a detailed look into popular literature.

-This dataset provides a comprehensive analysis of Amazon's top 100 Bestselling books, including their titles, prices, ratings, author(s), year of publication, genre, and URL.
-It includes information on the book's rank, title, price, rating, author(s), genre, and web link to the book's page on Amazon.

-Conclusions:
+Dataset
+The dataset, "Top-100 Trending Books.csv," provides a comprehensive analysis of Amazon’s bestselling books.
+It includes:

+  - Rank: The book’s rank on the bestseller list.
+  - Title: The title of the book.
+  - Price: The book’s price.
+  - Rating: The book’s rating on Amazon.
+  - Author(s): The author or authors of the book.
+  - Year of Publication: The year the book was published.
+  - Genre: The genre of the book.
+  - URL: Web link to the book’s Amazon page.

+**Conclusions**
+From the exploratory data analysis, we derived the following insights:

- • The Ballad of Songbirds and Snakes (A Hunger Games Novel) was more published.
+  - Most Published Book: "The Ballad of Songbirds and Snakes (A Hunger Games Novel)" had the highest number of publications.
- • Sarah J. Maas's book was more published.
+  - Most Published Author: Books by Sarah J. Maas were more frequently published.
- • Non-fiction books were more published.
+  - Genre Trends: Non-fiction books were more prominently published compared to fiction.